caelcs/quarkus-template/README.md

 - ✅ Use of Architecture Unit Test
 - ✅ Use of Wiremock for stubs
 - ❌ Use of GatLing for Stress Tests
-- ✅ Use of BDD and JGiven as Native Integration Test
+- ❌ Use of BDD

 ## Running the application in dev mode